sanram-org/Muscle.jl/README.md

 > [!NOTE]
 > This is an updated and maintained fork of [bsc-quantic/Muscle.jl](https://github.com/bsc-quantic/Muscle.jl).

 Muscle.jl is a library for manipulation of tensors.
+It provides,
-It provides a `Tensor` type which wraps together an `AbstractArray` and a list of `Index`.
+- a `Tensor` type which wraps together an `AbstractArray` and a list of `Index`
+- a list of operations adapted to tensors (e.g. einsum, SVD, ...)
+- a multi-backend system to easily configure for best performance in multiple platforms

 For example, the following tensor,